CryptoverseCC/ethmail.cc/index.md

 You can send emails to someensname@ethmail.cc and the mail will be routed to mailbox of address to which this name resolves.

-You can send me an email to [xunkulapchatal@ethmail.cc](mailto:xunkulapchatal@ethmail.cc) and it will be routed to 0x6Be450972b30891B16c8588DcBc10c8c2aEf04da@ethmail.cc.
+You can send me an email to [xunkulapchvatal@ethmail.cc](mailto:xunkulapchvatal@ethmail.cc) and it will be routed to 0x6Be450972b30891B16c8588DcBc10c8c2aEf04da@ethmail.cc.

 ### Support or Contact